bannplayer/Growdrop/README.md

 *Please give us feedback as it is a new defi model !!

-# You can test it on here : http://dev.growdrop.io
+# You can test it on here, currently updating : http://dev.growdrop.io
 # If you have any issues, please message to Telegram!